abproject/mock-server/README.md

 #### <a name="hello-world-api"></a>API

-It is possible to configure the server after starting by using API calls.
+Another way to get the same `Hello World` configuration without config file but by using API requests only.

 - Run in terminal